Zhanxueyou/helm-www/content/zh/docs/chart_template_guide/function_list.md

 `deepEqual` returns true if two values are ["deeply equal"](https://golang.org/pkg/reflect/#DeepEqual)

-Works for non-primitive types as well (compared to the built-in `eq`).
+Works for non-primitive types as well (compared to the built-in `eq`）。

 ```yaml
 deepEqual (list 1 2 3) (list 1 2 3)